kristianmandrup/re-base/README.md

     - type: object
     - properties:
       - data: (any - required) The data you're wanting to persist to Firebase
-      - then: (function - optional) A callback that will get invoked once the new data has been saved to Firebase
+      - then: (function - optional) A callback that will get invoked once the new data has been saved to Firebase (will be passed an Error object on failure to update)

 #### Return Value
   A Firebase reference for the generated location